felipesulzbach/grpc-go-example/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;In the Golang installation, the required environment variables are added.
 The variables and paths are as follows:

-**IMPORTANT:** *If you chose to clone the project in another directory structure, you will need to adjust `imports` to resolve the errors.*

 **GOROOT** - Golang installation path.
 - By default, the path is `C:\Go\bin`.